 For people with blast phase CML who haven't been treated before, high-dose imatinib may be helpful, although it works in a smaller number of people and for shorter lengths of time than when used earlier in the course of the disease.
 The newer agents, dasatinib and nilotinib, seem to be better in this phase, particularly if they hadn't been used earlier.
-Bosutinib or ponatinib is also an option for patients who had previously been on another TKI.
+Bosutinib is also an option for patients who had previously been taking another TKI.
+Ponatanib may be used, but only after all of the other TKIs have been tried.
 Patients who respond to these drugs may still want to consider having a stem cell transplant, if possible.

 Allogeneic SCT is less successful for blast phase CML than for earlier phases, and the long-term survival rate is less than 10%.
 Still, it is the only known option that may cure the disease.
 It is more likely to be effective if the CML can be brought back to the chronic phase before the transplant.